JiaruiFeng/JiaruiFeng.github.io/_pages/about.md

 - Designing foundational graph model for solving various tasks in graph domain.
 - The application of GNNs in precision medicine, with a particular interest in the gene interaction network discovery.

-## I am actively looking for internship Summer 2024.
+## I am actively looking for internship summer 2024.
 You can find my [CV](https://drive.google.com/file/d/1qyCbpbZAKAz5_nVQ_9PA_YmhMRA-zybZ/view?usp=sharing) here.
 Feel free to chat or shoot me email for discussing potential opportunities.

 # 🔥 News